krosmaker/krosmaker/assets.md

 - A transparent layer with the original minion image used for tracing (not rendered).
 - A blured outline layer representing the minion.
-- Two layers with stars placed over the outline.
-Can be safely merged into one.
+- A layer with stars placed over the outline.
 - A constelation layer with joins the stars with subtle lines drawn roughly over the outline.

-The results are not exactly the same style, but they are reasonably close.
+The results are not exactly the same style as the originals, but they are reasonably close.